 Incidentally, the island of Okinawa in the East China Sea is considered a Blue Zone.
 The Japanese have a word called Ikigai, which means “a reason for being.”
 It is similar to the French phrase “raison d’être.”
 Everyone, according to Japanese culture, has an ikigai.
 Finding it requires a deep and often lengthy search of self.

 Having a deeper mission helps fuel life and is crucial to longevity.
-I know that when I found my purpose to serve the honeybees and what they represent, I found a new lease on life.
+When I found my purpose to serve the honeybees and what they represent, I found a new lease on life.
 Honeybees themselves are associated with working for the greater good.
-People in Blue Zones seem to live until they die, avoiding diseases that seem to plague the Western world.
+People in Blue Zones seem to live until they die, avoiding diseases that plague the Western world.

 If you want a zesty, healthy life, find your unique passion.

-Having studied the food supply and our honeybees for more than a decade, I couldn’t agree more.
+Having studied the food supply and our honeybees for over a decade, I couldn’t agree more.
 People in Blue Zones eat organically, locally, seasonally, and sparingly.
-It’s the advent of modern agriculture with its monocultures and tons of pesticides, herbicides, and fungicides, and genetically modified seeds that have spurred sickness for people and planet.
+It’s the advent of modern agriculture with its monocultures and tons of pesticides, herbicides, fungicides, and genetically modified seeds that have spurred sickness for people and the planet.

-Today, we know that we each metabolize food differently, and we each have a unique gut biome, where health begins.
-The bacteria in my gut is not the same as yours, but certain communities may demonstrate similar bacteria that can impact how they metabolize certain foods.
+Today, we know that we each metabolize food differently and have a unique gut biome, where health begins.
+The bacteria in my gut may not be the same as yours, but certain communities may demonstrate similar bacteria that can impact how they metabolize certain foods.

 For instance, The Atlantic writes that Lachnospiraceae bacteria were found to be more common in people who like dark chocolate.
 Is it just coincidence that this bacteria was found while studying Belgians?